Styllou Christofi: Background

-Styllou Christofi was born in Cyprus, then a British protectorate, to a Greek Cypriot family.
+Styllou Christofi was born in Cyprus, then a British protectorate, to a Cypriot family.
 She grew up in a small, isolated village and received no formal education.
 According to British historian and crime author Philip Jones, the insularity of Cypriot villages such as the one Christofi was from meant that personal disagreements and arguments among residents were seen as local matters, and could lead to "levels of behaviour or resolutions that the wider world might consider improper or unreasonable, but which to the village itself were seen as entirely acceptable".
 Christofi married and gave birth to a son, Stavros.
 Her husband was one of the poorest men in the village, and the family's income came from a tiny olive grove they owned.

 In 1925, Christofi was arrested and charged with murdering her mother-in-law by ramming a lighted torch down her throat, after the two women had extensively bickered.
 According to varying accounts, she was either found not guilty, or the court found that she had been provoked to such an extent that a criminal penalty was inappropriate.

 Her son Stavros later left the village for Nicosia to work as a waiter.
 In 1941, after saving up enough money, he moved to Britain, settled in London, and found a job as a wine waiter at Café de Paris, a prestigious nightclub on London's West End.
 He married Hella Bleicher, a German-born fashion model, and the couple had three children.

 In 1953, Christofi came to London to reunite with Stavros, whom she had not seen for 12 years.
 She had trouble adapting to her new lifestyle, and began extensively arguing with her daughter-in-law.
-In particular, Christofi resented the fact that her grandchildren were being raised as typical English children with no regard for their Greek heritage.
+In particular, Christofi resented the fact that her grandchildren were being raised as typical English children with no regard for their Cypriot heritage.
 She would frequently criticise Hella's parenting and fly into tantrums.
 In July 1954, Stavros and Hella agreed that Christofi needed to leave.
 Hella planned to take the children on a visit to Germany, during which Stavros would try to persuade his mother to return to Cyprus.
 Christofi, who probably became aware of the plan, soon resolved to murder Hella so she could raise the children her own way.